Fuad-31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-./13-change_group: this script changes the group owner to school for the file hello
+7-everybody: this script adds execution permission to the owner, the group owner and the other users, to the file hello